The scientific program for the second day of SLEEP 2008 concluded with the final symposia and oral presentations of the day.

 In a clinical workshop taking place this morning at SLEEP 2008, leaders of the American Academy of Sleep Medicine are providing a detailed analysis of home sleep testing for the detection of obstructive sleep apnea.

-AASM guidelines with a recent decision from the Centers for Medicare & Medicaid Services and will discuss the impact that the CMS decision will have on sleep-medicine providers.
+The workshop will compare AASM guidelines with a recent decision from the Centers for Medicare & Medicaid Services and will discuss the impact that the CMS decision will have on sleep-medicine providers.
 There also will be a discussion of current local coverage determination (LCD) policies.

-Journal of Clinical Sleep Medicine, the AASM published “Clinical Guidelines for the Use of Unattended Portable Monitors in the Diagnosis of Obstructive Sleep Apnea in Adult Patients.”
+In the December 15, 2007, issue of the Journal of Clinical Sleep Medicine, the AASM published “Clinical Guidelines for the Use of Unattended Portable Monitors in the Diagnosis of Obstructive Sleep Apnea in Adult Patients.”

-The guidelines recommend unattended portable monitoring (PM) as a valid option for detecting OSA in adults who have a high pretest probability of moderate to severe OSA, and who have no comorbid medical conditions or
+The guidelines recommend unattended portable monitoring (PM) as a valid option for detecting OSA in adults who have a high pretest probability of moderate to severe OSA, and who have no comorbid medical conditions or sleep disorders that may degrade the accuracy of PM.

-The guidelines also recommend that PM testing be administered by
+The guidelines also recommend that PM testing be administered by AASM-accredited sleep centers and labs and reviewed by a board-certified sleep specialist.

-AASM-accredited sleep centers and labs and reviewed by a board-certified sleep specialist.
+The guidelines also recommend that PM testing be administered by AASM-accredited sleep centers and labs and reviewed by a board-certified sleep specialist.

 In March 2008 CMS released its “Decision Memo for Continuous Positive Airway Pressure (CPAP) Therapy for Obstructive Sleep Apnea (OSA) (CAG-00093R2).”
 The decision allows coverage of home sleep testing for the detection of OSA in Medicare beneficiaries.